flamebyrd/makesite/README.md

 Content
 -------

 The *makesite* script processes everything in the *content* folder to create your archive.
 The files in *content* should be in HTML or markdown format.
-The files are organised by folder, which tells the *makesite* script how to format each file, and how to link to it from other pages.
+The files can be organised by folder.
+The theme tells the *makesite* script how to format each file, and how to link to it from other pages.

-You can use as many or as few folders as you like, but the defaults are *fanworks*, *blog* and *news*.
+You can use as many or as few folders as you like.
+For example, you could create folders for *fanworks*, *blog* and *news*, and maintain a blog and include an announcement when you add new works.
+Or you could create a separate folder for each fandom or other categorisation (e.g. anime, movies, comics).
+Or, you can have a single folder, which generates a single index file sorted and grouped as you wish.

 There are three types of file that the *makesite* script knows how to process:
   - simple markdown or HTML.
 These will be displayed as-is, with no extra HTML added.
   - HTML files in the specific format used by HTML downloads from [the AO3](https://archiveofourown.org/).
 The script will add extra HTML to this and other archive pages, like links to and from the relevant Fandom page.
-  - HTML or markdown pages with headers in the right format.
+  - HTML or markdown pages with headers in the right format (see below).
 The script will add extra HTML to this and other archive pages in pre-defined ways.

 ### AO3 Fanworks